fly-apps/hello-fly-langchain/README.md

 Deploying a minimal Flask + [LangChain](https://github.com/hwchase17/langchain) application on Fly.io.

+> You can find the complete guide in this [Blog Post](https://fly.io/blog/deploying-langchain-to-fly-io/).

 ## App: Best places to eat

 The application will give 3 options where to eat in `<place>`.
 The default value is `Berlin`.